 I have noticed an odd thing about the way most churches teach Sunday school classes.

 Usually, in the youth and young adult classes, the dialectic method of teaching (or thinking) is employed.
-The typical arrangement is to sit in circles or semi-circles which encourages a more relational and interactive atmosphere.
-The format is often topical and there is generally a lot of dialogue led by a discussion leader or facilitator.
+The typical arrangement is to sit in circles or semi-circles encouraging a more relational and interactive atmosphere.
+The format is often topical, much dialogue, and informally guided by a discussion leader or facilitator.
 Everyone is a participant in the process and the class is encouraged to share about “how this verse speaks to me,” or what “I think it means.”

 Where do we generally employ the didactic method of teaching?
 We do that in the older adult classes.
 Those are the mature Christians.
 They are the ones who have walked with God for years.
-They have knowledge of His Word and wisdom to apply it and they probably know more than the teacher.
+They have knowledge of His Word, and the wisdom to apply it, and they probably know more than the teacher.

 Yet in those classes, they open their Bibles and shut their mouths.
 They sit in rows and listen to a teacher exposit the Truth of the Word of God with authority.